713-944-8381

 Varnish Detection

-As we mentioned previously, traditional oil analysis is blind to varnish.
-We need to use specialized testing to detect and measure varnish.
+As we mentioned previously, traditional (routine) oil analysis does not directly detect varnishing potential in a lube system.
+More specialized testing is much more useful to detect and measure varnish.

-Millipore Patch Colorimetry (MPC): This test is the primary method for detecting varnish.
+Membrane Patch Colorimetry (MPC): This test is the primary method for detecting varnish.
 The fluid is mixed with a nonpolar solvent and passed through a 0.45-micron filter.
 The varnish that is insoluble in the nonpolar solvent is captured on the filter patch.
-The deposit captured on the filter membrane’s color is measured using a spectrophotometer.
+The color spectrum of the deposit left behind on the filter membrane is measured using a spectrophotometer.
 The result is reported as delta-E.

 Table 1. delta-E Alarm Limits

-RULER™: Measures the antioxidants in the sample relative to the new oil.
-This method uses Linear Sweep Voltammetry to determine the remaining levels of antioxidants in the fluid.
+RULER™: Measures the remaining useful life of the antioxidants in the sample.
+Remaining antioxidants are measured compared to a sample of new oil. relative to the new oil.
+A Linear Sweep Voltammetry testing method measures an electrical current response to a microvolt imput.
+A weakening current response over time correlates to diminishing antioxidant protection.
 Low levels of antioxidants leave the oil susceptible to degradation.

-Ultracentrifuge: A sample of the oil is placed into a centrifuge tube and spun at an extremely high rate.
+Ultracentrifuge: A sample of the oil is placed into a centrifuge tube and spun at over 17,000 rpm.
 The centrifugal force that is generated causes heavy, semi-soluble molecules to precipitate to the bottom of the tube.
 The amount of deposit at the bottom of the tube is rated on a scale of 1 to 8.

 Table 2.
 Ultracentrifuge Alarm Limits